Harssh07/Chaudhary_Harsh_AJAX/README.md

 # Chaudhary_Harsh_AJAX
 ### ![javascript_fetch_api](https://github.com/Harssh07/Chaudhary_Harsh_AJAX/assets/121983623/d10d0657-ea3f-4722-90ac-5fa084400fdc)
 ## Introduction
- Here,i have made earbuds page and now i have added sass and js to make page more dynamic and i used API to fetch information from server.
+ Here,i have made earbuds page and now i have added sass and js to make page more dynamic and i used API to fetch information from server.My fetch functions handling all stages of the AJAX request gracefully and i used seperate function if it fails to load and it'll see loading spinner.

 ## Features
 1. connect with server and pulling data through API